-But all this could change as Dr. Joanne Kurtzberg at Duke University Medical Center and other researchers are bringing new hope to the treatment of autism.
+But all this could change as Dr. Joanne Kurtzberg and her team at Duke University Medical Center and other researchers are bringing new hope to the treatment of autism.

-In June 2014, Duke Medicine was awarded $15 million to support an innovative research program to explore the use of umbilical cord blood cells to treat autism, stroke, cerebral palsy and related brain disorders.
+In 2010, Duke Medicine was awarded $10 million to support an innovative research program to explore the use of umbilical cord blood cells to treat hypoxic brain injury in newborns, stroke, cerebral palsy and related brain disorders.
+Subsequently, in 2015, Duke was awarded an additional grant to specifically study whether infusion of autologous cord blood cells in children with autism spectrum disorder was safe and feasible.
 The various phases of a clinical trial take years to complete, but in early 2017, Duke University released the results from its preliminary, phase I study on the safety of treating children with autism with an intravenous infusion of their own umbilical cord blood.

-“We are cautiously optimistic about these early findings,” said Duke Pediatric Bone Marrow Transplant Specialist Joanne Kurtzberg, MD, who is a principal investigator of the study.
-Dr. Kurtzberg is also the medical director for Cryo-Cell International.
+“We are cautiously optimistic about these early findings but need to continue to study the potential effects of cord blood infusions in children with autism who do not have intellectual disabilities,” said Duke Pediatric Bone Marrow Transplant Specialist Joanne Kurtzberg, MD, who is a principal investigator of the study.
+Dr. Kurtzberg.

 Dr. Chez’s Study